When Is the Best Time

 Where to Stay in Kaiteriteri - Abel Tasman National Park

 The famous National Park was established in 1942.
-It’s a subtropical paradise of white golden beaches, turquoise blue crystal-clear sea and a lush coastal native bush with huge fern trees.
+Abel Tasman is a hikers paradise with several stages.
+Hike the entire Abel Tasman Coastal Track or just one or two parts to get an idea of this beautiful subtropical paradise of white golden beaches, turquoise blue crystal-clear sea, and a lush coastal native bush with huge fern trees.

 The coastal track is one of the nine great walks in NZ managed by DOC; Department of Conservation.
-It’s a stunning experience to hike the whole trail of 60 km.
+It’s a once in a lifetime experience to hike the whole trail of 60 km.
 It can be done in either direction.
 Because of the dependence of transport, it’s better to hike from North to South.
-It’s also possible to hike just a part with one night on one of the campsites or even only for a day hike.
+There is the possibility to hike just a part with one night on one of the campgrounds or just a day hike.
 You get to the different stages by water taxi and for Wainui Bay by shuttle service on a gravel road.
+One thing is for sure don't miss this exceptional National Park on the South Island!

 Coastal Track in Stages from North to South: